-For the average employee, National Insurance is simply another deduction from your payslip.
+For the average employee National Insurance is simply another deduction from your payslip, another number we’re all sad to see go.
 Some of us may not even know what it is, why we pay it or what it means if you’re running a small business alongside another job.

-Simply put, National Insurance is a form of contribution in order to have access to benefits provided by the state, for example, your state pension.
-As a self-employed person, you will need to pay National Insurance at a certain amount, based on your yearly profits, for a set number of years to qualify for the state pension.
-To find out when you hit your state pension age, check here.
+Simply put, National Insurance is a form of contribution in order to have access to benefits provided from the state, for example, your state pension.
+As a self-employed person you will need to pay National Insurance at a certain amount, dependent on your yearly profits, for a set number of years to qualify for the state pension as and when you hit your state pension age, which you can check here.

 When should I start paying?

-HMRC clearly states you should be paying National Insurance if you’re aged 16 or over and you are either:
+HMRC clearly states you should be paying National Insurance if you’re aged 16 or over and you’re either:

 How do I know what to pay?

-It is worth noting that the profits of your business are not income from your business alone, but instead are the income you have generated from your business minus your business expenses.
+It is worth noting that the profits of your business is not income from your business alone, but instead it is the income you have generated from your business minus your business expenses.

-The rates between classes vary and, similarly to the profit thresholds in the table above are subject to change year on year.
-It is always worth checking on the HMRC website, gov.uk for the most up to date figures.
+The rates between Classes vary and similarly to the profit thresholds in the table above are subject to change year on year and it is always worth checking on the HMRC website, gov.uk for the most up to date figures.